New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Conclusions and Discussion

-Taken together, our results reveal that no single dark matter model currently appears capable of reproducing all aspects of substructure demographics in observed massive clusters self-consistently.
-Statistically, CDM matches the SHMF and the outer subhalo extents, but cannot account for the inner lensing anomalies.
-The radial distribution of subhalos also remains highly discrepant, with a marked absence of simulated subhalos at projected cluster-centric radii $R \leq 0.2\,R_{200}$.
-On the flip side, introducing strong self-interactions can account for the observed inner lensing efficiency, but also results in a suppressed SHMF and even stronger depletion of inner substructures relative to CDM due to enhanced tidal mass loss by self-interaction-induced ram pressure stripping and core formation \citep[e.g.][]{Nadler:2020ulu, Nadler2025arXiv250310748N}.
-Reconciling cluster-scale lensing data across all radii may require hybrid models in which dark matter behaves collisionlessly in the outskirts but exhibits effective self-interaction in the dense cores of subhalos.
-This dichotomy, we conclude, highlights a critical challenge for the microphysics of dark matter.
+Taken together, our results reveal that no single DM model currently appears capable of self-consistently reproducing the more detailed aspects of substructure demographics in observed massive clusters.
+Statistically, CDM matches the SHMF and the outer subhalo extents but cannot account for the inner lensing anomalies.
+The radial distribution of subhalos is also highly discrepant, with a marked absence of simulated subhalos at projected clustercentric radii $R \leq 0.2\,R_{200}$.
+On the flip side, while introducing strong self-interactions (SIDM and its variants) can account for the observed inner lensing efficiency, this would however inevitably also result in a more suppressed SHMF and an even stronger depletion of inner substructures relative to CDM, due to enhanced tidal mass loss by self-interaction-induced ram pressure stripping and core formation \citep[e.g.,][]{Nadler:2020ulu, Nadler2025arXiv250310748N}, rendering these other concordances in tension.
+Therefore, reconciling cluster-scale lensing data across all radii may require hybrid models in which DM behaves collisionlessly in the outskirts but exhibits effective self-interaction in the dense cores of subhalos.
+This newly inferred dichotomy, we conclude, highlights a critical challenge for the microphysics of DM.

-For the galaxy-scale lens JVAS B1938+666 at $z_\text{spec} = 0.881$, \citet{Powell2025} and \citet{Vegetti2026} claim the detection of a dark, compact $\simeq 10^6~\Msun$ object whose mass profile can be described with a point-mass-like component\textemdash potentially arising from core-collapse SIDM, like the inner parts of the subhalos we reported in \citet{Dutra2025}\textemdash and an additional extended mass distribution with a radius of 139~pc.
-This curious detection simply adds to the case we make for core-collapse SIDM.
+For the galaxy-scale lens JVAS B1938+666 at $z_\text{spec} = 0.881$, \citet{Powell2025} and \citet{Vegetti2026} claim the detection of a dark, compact $\simeq 10^6~\Msun$ object whose mass profile can be described with a point-mass-like component---potentially arising from core-collapse SIDM, like the inner parts of the subhalos we reported in \citet{Dutra2025}---and an additional extended mass distribution with a radius of 139~pc.
+Independently, \citet{Yu2025arXiv251011006Y} also report consistent interpretation of this compact object.
+In contrast, we here make the case for core-collapse SIDM in the dense cluster environment.